mkiang/opioid_treatment_distance/README.md

 ## Introduction

-Reproducible code for our paper, *[Fragility of estimated access to opioid treatment providers in rural vs. urban areas of the United States](TODO)*, which compares the impact of hypothetical changes in physical access to opioid treatment across urban and rural counties.
+Reproducible code for our forthcoming paper, *[Robustness of estimated access to opioid treatment providers in rural vs. urban areas of the United States](TKTK)*, which compares the impact of hypothetical changes in physical access to opioid treatment across urban and rural counties.
 The full citation is:

-> Kiang MV, Barnett ML, Wakeman SE, Humphreys K, & Tsai AC, Fragility of
+> Kiang MV, Barnett ML, Wakeman SE, Humphreys K, & Tsai AC, Robustness
-> estimated access to opioid treatment providers in rural vs urban areas
+> of estimated access to opioid treatment providers in rural vs urban
-> of the United States.
-Forthcoming.
+> areas of the United States.
+In Press

 Please report any issues via email or [this repo](https://github.com/mkiang/opioid_treatment_distance/issues).